wp-plugins/html-social-share-buttons/Readme.txt

 For live demo and question <a href="http://www.zm-tech.net/wp-plugins/html-social-share-buttons/" rel="follow">Live demo</a>.

 New feature:
+Translation ready.
-You will find a brand new
+You will find a brand new.
+3 Different button set.
+Able to add after content of post.
 You will be able to display share button horizontally on the left or right side.
+You can develop add-on for this plugin with your custom icons.

+Feature:
 Html CSS Social share buttons widget Plugin WordPress.
 It show lite/simple share button only with html css.
 It's does not using any JavaScript whats another do.